Home > Our Team

 Sonny Popowsky served as the consumer advocate of Pennsylvania for twenty-two years from 1990 to…

-Dan Bruer leads New Energy Economics’ organizational development and operations,…
+Dan Bruer leads organizational development, communications, and operations for New…

 Ivan Urlaub is an impact entrepreneur who brings over 25 years of domestic and international experience to his role as Director, Energy & Infrastructure with New Energy Economics.
 Serving in a fractional role, Ivan is focused on iteratively improving energy affordability, equity, and economic competitiveness.
 Ivan works with NEE’s growing team and expert Board members to lead programmatic strategy, helping to build out NEE’s regulatory, market, and econometric research and analysis capacity, managing projects, and providing expert testimony and analysis.